About the Show

-Keep in mind that the two week schedule is roughly tentative.
-I will try be sure sure to AT LEAST get an episode out once a month, and if I do go longer than two weeks, you can be sure to find an update as to why on this site.
+Keep in mind that the two-week schedule is roughly tentative.
+I will try to be sure to AT LEAST get an episode out once a month, and if I do go longer than two weeks, you can be sure to find an update as to why on this site.

 I will try my best to release a new episode every other Wednesday, but in the event I get done early I might release it to blip on that week’s Monday or Tuesday.